 - Cholesterol: 86.2mg

 I’ll be bringing this recipe to Fiesta Friday #214, hosted this week by Abbey @ Three Cats and a Girl and Antonia @ Zoale.com.
-There’s always a lot of great bloggers & a lot of great recipes, but I couldn’t help but notice a few St. Paddy’s Day recipes being posted!
+There’s always a lot of great bloggers & a lot of great recipes at Fiesta Friday, and this week I couldn’t help but notice a few St. Paddy’s Day recipes being posted!